Cetiosaurus | The Whale Dinosaur from the Middle Jurassic

 Paul Stainthorp from United Kingdom, CC BY-SA 2.0, via Wikimedia Commons

-One of the most notable specimens is the Cetiosaurus oxoniensis—a subspecies that has been particularly well-studied.
-The fossils of this subspecies have provided invaluable insights into the size, shape, and structure of this dinosaur, contributing significantly to our understanding of its lifestyle and characteristics.
+One of the most notable specimens is the type species Cetiosaurus oxoniensis.
+The fossils of the type speices have provided invaluable insights into the size, shape, and structure of this dinosaur, contributing significantly to our understanding of its likely behavior and characteristics.

 Cetiosaurus Size and Description

-This was a large dinosaur with a body shape typical of sauropods.
+Cetiosaurus was a large dinosaur with a body shape typical of sauropods.
 Its long, slender neck allowed it to reach vegetation at various heights while its robust body and tail provided balance and support.
-The vertebrae of this dinosaur were uniquely designed to support its massive size and included large, hollow spaces that reduced the weight of the bones without compromising their strength.
+The vertebrae of this dinosaur were uniquely designed to support its massive size.
+However, in contrast to most of the later sauropods, it lacked the large hollow spaces in its massive bones that reduce their weight without compromising their strength.

 Size and Weight of Type Species